MongoDB Indexing: createIndex() & dropIndex()

-Indexes are very important in any database, and with MongoDB it’s no different.
-With the use of Indexes, performing queries in MongoDB becomes more efficient.
+Indexes are very important in any database, and with MongoDB it is no different.
+With the use of indexes, performing queries in MongoDB becomes more efficient.

 Understanding Impact of Indexes

-Now even though from the introduction we have seen that indexes are good for queries, but having too many indexes can slow down other operations such as the Insert, Delete and Update operation.
+Even though the introduction has shown that indexes are good for queries, having too many indexes can slow down other operations such as the Insert, Delete, and Update operations.

-The below example shows an example of what field values could constitute an index in a collection.
+The below example shows what field values could constitute an index in a collection.
 An index can either be based on just one field in the collection, or it can be based on multiple fields in the collection.

 In the example below, the Employeeid “1” and EmployeeCode “AA” are used to index the documents in the collection.
 So when a query search is made, these indexes will be used to quickly and efficiently find the required documents in the collection.